jakowicz/homebrew-cheatsheet/README.md

 I struggle to remember all the commands I need on a daily basis, so this helps me to remember.
 I also use [TLDR](https://github.com/tldr-pages/tldr) which is great for when learning new commands.
 But, this package is meant for my top picks.

+### Recent

+This tool will read your system account's ~/.zsh_history file and process it, displaying which commands you more frequently run for the program you specify.

 ## License

 MIT License